-Five years after the Great Hill decision, there is now general consensus that attorney-client privilege related to pre-closing communications that occurred between the seller and its attorneys in connection with a merger transaction (“Deal Communications”) should be addressed in the merger agreement, likely in favor of the former securityholders of the target company (the “Shareholder Group”).
+Five years after the Great Hill v.
+SIG decision, there is now general consensus under Delaware law that attorney-client privilege related to pre-closing communications that occurred between the target company and its attorneys in connection with a merger transaction (“Deal Communications”) should be addressed in the merger agreement, likely in favor of the former securityholders of the target company (the “Shareholder Group”).
 However, there is still confusion and inconsistency on how best to do this.
 In the Great Hill case, the Delaware court determined that a buyer in a merger might be able to access the Deal Communications unless the parties included specific language in the agreement to prevent this.
-As of two years ago, only 33% of merger agreements addressed sell-side privilege.
+As of two years ago, only 33% of merger agreements addressed target company privilege.

 We examined over 140 merger agreements with private company targets from 2018 to get a current representation of what constitutes standard market practice.